- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

-The Golden Triangle is central to KL in terms of entertainment and business.
+The Golden Triangle is central to the city in terms of entertainment and business.
 Bukit Bintang Street is lined with shops and malls stocked with electronic goods, fashion merchandise and designer brands.
-Malls such as Low Yat Plaza, Sungei Wang Plaza, Lot 10 and Berjaya Times Square also stock all these items and more.
+Malls such as Low Yat Plaza, Sungei Wang Plaza, Lot 10 and Berjaya Times Square also stock almost anything expats could need.
 At the base of the Petronas Twin Towers, shoppers can find the popular Suria KLCC, which has a host of designer goods.

-Jalan Hang Kasturi is the place to go if looking for the Kuala Lumpur Central Market, which is the best place to buy arts and crafts, antiques, paintings, handicrafts and quirky souvenirs.
+Jalan Hang Kasturi houses the Kuala Lumpur Central Market, which is the best place to buy arts and crafts, antiques, paintings, handicrafts and quirky souvenirs.
 Nearby Chinatown is an ideal destination for finding a bargain and has everything from herbal medicines and dried food to jewellery, wallets and handbags.

 Eating out in Kuala Lumpur

-Expats in Malaysia are in for a treat for the senses when it comes to the range of dining-out options available.
-KL is home to a fusion of cultures and cuisines and this is particularly evident when sampling the delicious fare on offer in the exotic, trendy and stylish restaurants of the city.
+Expats in Malaysia are in for a treat when it comes to the range of dining-out options available.
+The metropolis is home to a fusion of cultures and cuisines and this is particularly evident when sampling the delicious fare on offer in the many exotic, trendy and stylish restaurants.

-Western food is also available in Malaysia for expats looking for a taste of home, but with Malaysian food being much more affordable and widely praised as one of the world's most delicious cuisines, there is little reason to stray from local favourites.
+Western food is also available in the country for expats looking for a taste of home, but with local foods being much more affordable and widely praised as one of the world's most delicious cuisines, there is little reason to stray from local favourites.

 Nightlife and entertainment in Kuala Lumpur

-Despite the majority of Malaysia’s population being Muslim, KL’s many other cultures and religions are welcome.
+Despite the majority of Malaysia’s population being Muslim, many other cultures and religions are welcome.
 The local population is largely tolerant of many of the indulgences which Western expats enjoy.
-Alcohol is widely available (though on the expensive side), and there are a range of bars and nightclubs operating across the city.
+Alcohol is widely available (though on the expensive side), and there are countless bars and nightclubs operating across the city.

-From rooftop bars with city-skyline views to trendy cocktail lounges and glitzy dance clubs, KL has something to suit every night owl’s tastes.
-Karaoke is also a particularly popular activity in KL and most establishments have happy hours with drinks specials.
+From rooftop bars with city-skyline views to trendy cocktail lounges and glitzy dance clubs, Kuala Lumpur has something to suit every night owl’s tastes.
+Karaoke is also a particularly popular activity, and most establishments have happy hours with drinks specials.

-The Golden Triangle is KL’s nightlife hub.
+The Golden Triangle is the city’s nightlife hub.
 Jalan Bukit Bintang, one of the city's busiest streets, is lined with bars, restaurants and clubs, while Bangsar Baru, once a run-down business district, has also become a trendy area with many bars and restaurants.

 Outdoor activities in Kuala Lumpur

 Weekends allow expats with families to travel the region and experience its natural beauty.
-There are also clubs and gyms to join for those interested in the sports scene in KL, as well as social groups within the city that meet over the weekends.
+There are also clubs and gyms to join for those interested in the local sports scene, as well as social groups within the city that meet over the weekends.